-The Armenian Library and Museum of America (ALMA) preserves and displays works of Armenian history and culture.
+The Armenian Museum of America (AMA) preserves and displays works of Armenian history and culture.
 It’s a surprisingly large museum, with four floors that hold history and ethnographic exhibits, a contemporary art and performance gallery and a library, all dedicated to the 3,000 years of Armenian culture.

 Adapted with Permission from: The New England Grimpendium by J.W.
 Ocker